 - “The manager administers; the leader innovates.
 The manager has a short-range view; the leader has a long-range perspective.
 The manager asks how and when; the leader asks what and why.
 The manager has his eye on the bottom line; the leader has his eye on the horizon.
 The manager accepts the status quo; the leader challenges it.” – Warren Bennis

 - “Effective leadership is putting first things first.
-Effective management is discipline, carrying it out.
+Effective management is discipline, and carrying it out.

 Stephen Covey.” – Stephen Covey

 - “Lead and inspire people.
 Don’t try to manage and manipulate people.
-Inventories can be managed but people must be lead.” – Ross Perot
+Inventories can be managed but people must be led.” – Ross Perot

 The Dichotomy of Leadership Quotes

 There are many different views on leadership, but one thing that everyone agrees with is that good leadership has an impact on the people around them.

 What makes a good leader?
 How are leaders made?
 Opinions about leadership are often polarizing, for example, that one quote will express one opinion while another could be completely opposite.
 But no matter what side of the spectrum they fall on, each quote holds something valuable to the reader.